 The creative use of large text headlines by themselves won’t make for a great website.
 Rather, it’s a component that should fit in with the rest of the overall site design and layout.
 Designers have been using gigantic H1 tags since the 1990s.

-So it’s more about using the right font, size, weight and spacing to create something that is visually compelling.
+So it’s more about using the right font, size, weight, and spacing to create something visually compelling.